-As you may be aware, the Software Security Framework was released in 2019 and is set to replace the Payment Application Data Security Standard (PA-DSS) over the next couple of years.
+As you may be aware, the Software Security Framework (SSF) was released in 2019 and is set to replace the Payment Application Data Security Standard (PA-DSS) over the next couple of years.
 Stakeholders, such as merchants, application vendors, acquirers, security assessors and card brands should start planning for the transition, including creating awareness around the PA-DSS program deadlines.

 It all started back in October 2007 when Visa announced that all applications accepting Visa payments must adhere to the Payment Application Best Practices (PABP) starting January 2008.
 The PABP, rather than being a standard, was a set of 14 general security goals, rather than a set of specific requirements that needed to be met.

 While this was a welcome addition to the security of payments, it only addressed the security of Visa payments.
 This was responded to by the Payment Card Industry Security Standards Council (PCI SSC) who jointly, with the other payment brands, issued the first version of the PA-DSS in April 2008.